 Manuscripts must be prepared in Microsoft Word, using 1.15 spacing and 12-point size in Book Antiqua font.
 Authors are advised to employ italics rather than underlining, noting that figures, tables, and other graphics must be placed at the appropriate place within the text according to the author(s) interest.
 The recommended length for manuscripts is between 4000 and 7000 words, including references, an abstract of 250 words or less, and any appendixes.
+Kindly be advised that the prescribed word limit is not applicable to submissions categorised as "Short Communications" and "Commentaries".
 Each heading must be numbered, for example, 1., 1.1, 1.2, 2.1, 2.2, 2.3, among others.
 In the case of multiple authors, the manuscript must indicate one author as the corresponding author.
 Before submission, you may check our published articles to ensure that your article is correctly formatted.
 Articles not formatted according to our format will be rejected.Citation, Referencing and ORCID iD Requirement

 All sources used must be acknowledged.
 Authors must ensure that all in-text citations are done appropriately and with no omission in the reference section.
 All citations in the manuscript must be referenced, while all references must have been cited.
 IJER adopted the American Psychological Association